jorgebucaran/hyperapp/README.md

 ### hooks
-Function handlers that can be used to inspect your application, implement middleware, loggers, etc. There are three: `onUpdate`, `onAction`, and `onError`.
+Hooks are function handlers that can be used to inspect your application, implement middleware, loggers, etc. There are three: `onUpdate`, `onAction`, and `onError`.

 #### onUpdate
 Called when the model changes.
 Signature: `(lastModel, newModel, data)`.